singhkpratham/geocompr/04-spatial-operations.md

 For example, one might want to compute the distance to the nearest coast (see also `raster::distance()`).
 We might also want to consider topography, that means, we are not only interested in the pure distance but would like also to avoid the crossing of mountain ranges when going to the coast.
 To do so, we can weight the distance with elevation so that each additional altitudinal meter 'prolongs' the euclidean distance.
-Visibility and viewshed computations also belong to the family of global operations (in the exercises of Chapter \@ref(gis) you will compute a viewshed raster).
+Visibility and viewshed computations also belong to the family of global operations (in the exercises of Chapter \@ref(gis), you will compute a viewshed raster).

 Many map algebra operations have a counterpart in vector processing [@liu_essential_2009].
 Computing a distance raster (zonal operation) while only considering a maximum distance (logical focal operation) is the equivalent to a vector buffer operation (Section \@ref(clipping)).